mvolkmann/blog/src/lit.md

 Lit uses the `@property` decorator to declare the attributes that can be specified in instances of custom elements.

+These values are reactive, meaning that changing the value causes the `render` method to be called.

 The `@property` decorator takes a `PropertyDeclaration` object.

 One of the supported options is `type`, which can have the value